nballou/nickballousite/content/blog/2025-02-10-theoryhub/2025-02-10-theoryhub.markdown

   <figcaption>Figure 1.
 Simple DAG predicting a relationship between video game playtime and problematic displacement (time de-allocated to other important life domains). </figcaption>
 </figure>

 BANG entails a wide variety of causal predictions.
-Let's present we're interested in testing a small section of the wider theory: the relationship between *play quantity* (how much time people spend playing video games) and *problematic displacement* (a decrease in time allocated to health-relevant domains such as work/school due to the time spent playing games).
+Let's say we're interested in testing a small section of the wider theory: the relationship between *play quantity* (how much time people spend playing video games) and *problematic displacement* (a decrease in time allocated to health-relevant domains such as work/school due to the time spent playing games).
 The simplest possible version of this is visualized in Figure 1.

 We thus deposit this extremely basic model into our TheoryHub repo.
 Each causal prediction in the DAG is given a code, for example in the form {theory}.{model}.{version}.{hypothesis}.---here, `BANG.Displacement.v01.H1`.